Playing On The Porch – How To Play Blues Guitar On Your Own

 Lesson by Andi Saitenhieb.
 Taken from Playing On The Porch – How To Play Blues Guitar On Your Own www.andisaitenhieb.de

 Whether you want to play on your back porch on a sunny afternoon, or you don’t want to play yet another Bob Dylan song at the camp fire, or you simply want to impress a prospective partner – there are many situations where you need to be able to play on your own and still sound great.

 Of course it’s nice to jam with a complete band (or a jam track), but sometimes it’s just not available or appropriate.
-Instead of looking like a total novice by mumbling something like “I can’t play anything on my own…” you could let off some cool simple blues licks while accompanying yourself and look like a pro (even if you are more or less a novice).
+Instead of looking like a total novice by mumbling something like “I can’t play anything on my own…” you could let off some cool simple self contained blues licks while accompanying yourself and look like a pro (even if you are more or less a novice).
 This article shows you how to do it.

 One possibility to accompany yourself is to simply alternate between licks and accompaniment.

 Ex.
 1 shows a very common accompaniment that is very easy to play (all the bass notes should be played with the thumb).